AVEVA/CONNECT-data-services-developer-docs/Content_Portal/api-reference/operations/operations-resource Usage Data.md

 If and when contacting OSIsoft support about this error, please provide the OperationId.

-## `Get Tenant Billing Cycles`
+## `Get Tenant Resource Usage`

-Gets the billing cycles for a tenant inferred from the subscription of the tenant.
+Gets the current resource usage vs the entitled resource usage.

 ### Request

-`GET api/v1/tenants/{tenantId}/subscriptionterm/billingcycles`
+`GET api/v1/tenants/{tenantId}/resources/usage`

 ### Parameters